 sudo apt install pve-headers-$(uname -r)

-# On other distributions, linux-headers is correct
+# On stock Ubuntu/Debian, linux-headers is correct

-# Correct: use full path
+# Correct: absolute path

 sudo apt install /path/to/package_name.deb

-# Correct: use relative path with ./
+# Correct: relative path with ./

 sudo apt install ./package_name.deb